-Today, we’re going to share some Amazon hacks to help you save more money when shopping on Amazon.
+Today, we’re going to share some Amazon hacks to help you save more money when shopping online on Amazon.

 Amazon is one of those go-to websites, as it’s so convenient and has a great selection of products.